olavim/objection-cursor/README.md

 ### `cursorPage([cursor, [reverse]])`

-- `cursor` - A serialized, **URL-safe** string used to determine after which element items should be returned.
+- `cursor` - A URL-safe string used to determine after/before which element items should be returned.
 - `reverse` - When `true`, return items before the one specified in the cursor.
 Defaults to `false`.

 **Returns:**